 Just stream your press conferences, allow people to sign up, and I'm not just talking about the media.

-But they they can ask all the questions that they want.
+But they can ask all the questions that they want.

-Then the press secretaries can sit there and and look through and answer the questions.
+Then the press secretaries can sit there and look through and answer the questions.

-And then if media wants to press them further when they when the president moves from one place to another, or then they can ask them those specific questions.
+And then if media wants to press them further, when the president moves from one place to another, then they can ask him those specific questions.

 This is an easy solution.

-A very simple solution, and one that technically or techn technologically we are capable of doing now.
+And one that technically or technologically, we are capable of doing now.

-I'm gonna come back and talk some more about this.
+I'm going to come back and talk some more about this.

 But this really does enrage me.